ViktorTigerstrom/lnd/docs/remote-signing.md

-Finally, if the watch-only node and signer node are set up in different environments, you will also need to copy the watch-only node's TLS certificate and place it in the path specified for the `remotesigner.tlscertpath` configuration field in Step 1.
+Finally, if the watch-only node and signer node are set up in different environments, you will also need to copy the watch-only node's TLS certificate and place it in the path specified for the `watchonlynode.tlscertpath` configuration field in Step 1.

 ## Migrating an existing setup to remote signing